Joke Daems

 Joke has extensive experience as a reviewer for journal and conference articles and was external examiner of the PhD thesis of Arda Tezcan titled Informative quality estimation of machine translation output.
 They were guest editor of the Special Issue "Advances in Computer-Aided Translation Technology" of the peer-reviewed journal Informatics (2019), the special issue "Digital Approaches Towards Serial Publications" of the peer-reviewed Journal of European Periodical Sudies (2019), of the edited manuscript "New Empirical Perspectives on Translation and Interpreting" as part of Routledge's Advances in Translation Studies series (2019), and of a special issue on literary translation and technology, published online in Filter (2021).

 Although mainly involved in research, they have taught numerous classes on translation technology, technical writing, and methodologies in translation studies.
-Current teaching responsibilities include the courses on Machine Translation & Post-Editing (CALM postgraduate), Terminology and Translation Technology (master in translation and Dutch & Translation postgraduate), Technical Writing (CALM postgraduate), and Empirical Translation Studies (Master in Advanced Studies in Linguistics).
+Current teaching responsibilities include the courses on Machine Translation & Post-Editing (CALM postgraduate), Terminology and Translation Technology (master in translation and Dutch & Translation postgraduate), Technical Writing (CALM postgraduate), and Ethics for Human-Centered AI (master in translation & CALM postgraduate).

-They are open to supervising bachelor and/or master's theses in the broader field of human-computer interaction within translation and interpreting studies.
+They are open to supervising bachelor and/or master's theses in the broader field of human-computer interaction within translation and interpreting studies as well as theses related to gender inclusivity and gender bias in translation.